 How are hydrodynamic models used?

-The main use of hydrodynamic models in CWC is to provide flood forecast guidance for all the 328 Forecasting stations it has on real-time basis.
-The output include Flood forecast with 120 hours lead time along with a time series of river water surface elevation & discharge on the real-time basis.
+The main use of hydrodynamic models in CWC is to provide flood forecast guidance for all the Flood Forecasting stations it has on real-time basis.
+The output include Flood forecast with 7 days lead time along with a time series of river water surface elevation & discharge on the real-time basis.
 These results are useful to a wide range of users, provided that sufficient accuracy has been demonstrated from the model.
 This is generally done by comparing model results to actual site observations.